 Summarizing that journey here it would look like this:

-3) Then, in June of 2016, it was determined that I would need to use oxygen 24 hours a day, 7 days a week.
-It was at this time that my children and best friend looked at the Birches with me and decided it would be a good move.
+Then, in June of 2016, it was determined that I would need to use oxygen 24 hours a day, 7 days a week.
+It was at this time that my children and best friend looked at Birches Assisted Living and Memory Care with me and decided it would be a good move.
 It was reassuring to know that now someone would be near to help me if my oxygen failed, unlike living alone in my condo.
 I moved in October and found my blood pressure soon went down (no more worries of caring for a condo) and I began walking better (thanks to a great physical therapy team)!

 1. Did I want to be buried (I already had two plots) or cremated (the current preferred method.
 My children know my wishes, but ultimately, they may have to change that depending on finances, etc. I will let them decide.)